ahanlindev/code-samples/Draggin (Unity)/Save Editor Wizard/README.md

 ﻿# Save Editor Wizard

-This sample is a save editor tool I wrote for Draggin.
-As the game grew in complexity, and we introduced content that would be gated behind specific progression challenges, it became clear that we would need a simple way of adjusting the game's save files.
-This ability significantly sped up the rate at which we could prototype and debug new features.
+As Draggin grew in complexity, we introduced content that is gated behind specific progression challenges.
+It then became clear that we would need a simple way of adjusting the game's save files.
+To satisfy this need I built this tool.
+This save editor has significantly sped up the rate at which we can prototype and debug new features.

 ## Structure